penguicky/Sideload/README.md

 5. After creating the app you'll get a client identifier

-6. Enter it in the "Reddit API Key" in the Apollo app settings (Apollo > Settings > General > Custom API)
+6. Enter it in the "Reddit API Key" in the Apollo app settings<br>
+   (Apollo > Settings > General > Custom API)

 <img src="images/redditAPI.png">